 To investigate if different illustrators of differing technical knowledge produce different shapes, Procrustes coordinates for the three artefact classes were first obtained through the same procedure outline above: individual .tps files for each artefact class were normalised through a GPA prior to exploratory and analytical examination.
 Changes in artefact shape within each artefact class, and between the different technical skill levels, were then investigated through a principal component analysis (PCA), with shape variance analysed through the first few principal components and the respective scree plot for each analysis.
 Second, differences in illustrator skill were assessed through individual Procrustes ANOVAs for each artefact, allowing a detailed examination of where difference in skill level is best exemplified.
 Post-hoc testing through discriminant analyses, while problematic given issues of sample size (Kovarovic et al. 2011), provides an additional means of understanding whether illustrator skill levels can be separated, and was also employed.
 With issues in sample size, classification scores – sourced from discriminant analysis – are not explored here.

 To investigate if different illustrators of differing technical knowledge produced different measurements, all metric data was first examined through bivariate analyses and an assessment of respective coefficient of variation (CV – see Eerkens and Lipo 2005) values for each artefact measurement were explored.
 These are accompanied by the mean length and width values for each artefact and skill level to exemplify the degree of between-group difference between each artefact.
-Normality testing (through a Shapiro-Wilk test) was then employed before multivariate testing.
+Normality testing (through a Shapiro-Wilk test) was then employed before multivariate testing through a MANOVA.
 In instances where the null hypothesis (where the sample originates from a normally distributed population) was rejected, then a permutated MANOVA using distance matrices (Anderson 2001) was employed (Anderson 2001).
+For a workflow of the analytical procedure adopted in this article please refer to Figure 4.

+Figure 4.
+Analytical workflow for this article.
+Orange: measures of inter-observer error.

 In all instances, a null hypothesis of same populations was assumed with an alpha level of 0.01 deemed appropriate given the context of the experiment, dataset size and the sensitivity of the project’s aims (in detecting change in the artefact illustrations); all significance values are never-the-less reported, with the analysis and framework designed to test the robustness of the produced significance or their lack of.
 In performing the above procedure, geomorph (Adams and Otárola-Castillo 2013), MASS (Venables and Ripley 2002), psych (Revelle 2017), tidyverse (Wickham 2016) and vegan (Oksanen 2017) packages in the R Environment (R Development Core Team 2017) were used.
 A number of other dependent attached packages were also used: please refer to the R Script for further information.
 All data created and used throughout this experiment, and an R Markdown (with .html report) accompanies this article.
 Furthermore, all supplementary information can also be found on the Open Science Framework (OSF): https://osf.io/xtghn/.